argoproj/argo-cd/docs/user-guide/best_practices.md

    unintentionally.
 By having separate repos, commit access can be given to the source code repo, and not the application config repo.

-5. If you are automating your CI pipeline, pushing manifest changes to the same Cit repository can trigger an infinite loop of build jobs and Git commit triggers.
+5. If you are automating your CI pipeline, pushing manifest changes to the same Git repository can trigger an infinite loop of build jobs and Git commit triggers.
 Having a separate repo to push config changes to, prevents this from happening.